legalthings/lambda-pdf-thumbnail/README.md

 # PDF thumbnail lambda

-This contains a AWS Lambda to make a png thumbnail of the first page of a pdf, using Ghostscript.
+This package contains functionality to make a PNG thumbnail of the first page of a pdf file, using Ghostscript.
+There is also functionality to work with S3 and S3 events.

 ## Installation